Window Preservation Standards

 The WPSC has been raising $119,500 to properly support this project.
 Many organizations and individuals are contributing dollars, time and effort to support this project.

-Sales of the standards document will support ongoing printing, fulfillment and future development of the standards project.
-The founding Collaborative members only compensation is an honorarium and reimbursement for material and supply expenses incurred during the project.
+Sales of the standards document support ongoing printing, fulfillment and future development of the standards project.

 Preservation Kentucky, our non-profit fiscal partner, will hold and disburse project monies to support ongoing marketing and development of the standards, to include support for the website, and a project to revise the standards after one or two years.

 You can contribute dollars.
-If you would like to make a contribution please call Bob Yapp, WPSC Co-Founder at 217 474-6052.
+If you would like to make a contribution please call Betsie Hatfield, Executive Director, Preservation Kentucky at 502-871-4570.

 Preservation Kentucky, Preservation Trades Network and the Kentucky Heritage Council are partners in the WPSC project.